2dof/esp_control/Examples/README.md

 mv_tune(MVR)
 ```

+Next we perform a PID tunung, as example rwo method are presented: a standard step responce (Ziegler-Nichols method) and
+Tuning based on IMC (internal Model Control) , note that IMC is for 2-dof controller (i.e D action is calcupated not for
+error = sp - pv but for -y value), and we use standard error = sp - pv for D calculation.
+After callind ```isa_tune(PID)``` we set selectors for anti-windup (Awsel) and PI/PID select control - We will change selectors
+for testing or setup.

 ``` Python
 #4 - pid tuning
 # we assume that we know process params calculated from proces step responce
 # see https://yilinmo.github.io/EE3011/Lec9.html#org2a34bd4

 Ko = 2  # -> Kp
 To = 3.   #  -> taup
 Lo = 1.   #  -> delay